-We were informed by the FDA during the reconciliation exercise that the 3 companies above were inactive during the FY 2023.
+We were informed by the FDA during the reconciliation exercise that the 3 companies above were inactive during FY 2023.

 The status of reporting templates submitted by extractive entities is presented in Annex 8 of this report.

 Based on the above, we can reasonably conclude that this report covers all significant revenues made by extractive entities to the revenues of Liberia during the FY 2023.